Does Sunscreen Expire? Sunscreen Expiration Explained

-In this article, we’ll answer your questions about sunscreens and expiration dates so you can keep your family safe and comfortable this summer during every adventure!
+In this article, we’ll answer important questions like “when does sunblock expire?” and “what’s the risk of using expired sunscreen?”, so that you can keep your family safe and comfortable this summer during every adventure!
 Let’s get straight to the big question.

 The FDA (the U.S. Food and Drug Administration) requires that all sunscreens list an expiration date on the bottle unless that sunscreen has a shelf life of at least three years.